JoeJimFlood/binprism/doc/examples/PaintSales.md

 |November |794  |
 |December |702  |

-A profile for the following data can be fit using the following commands:
+A profile for the data can be fit using the following commands:
 ```
 >>> import calendar
 >>> sales = np.array([670, 685, 861, 897, 958, 1016, 1003, 1025, 952, 929, 794, 702])